GluuFederation/docs-ce-prod/docs/source/authn-guide/basic.md

 ```

 ### Backend AD/LDAP
-If a backend AD or LDAP is being used to store passwords and authenticate users, navigate to: `Configuration` > `Manage authentication` > `Manage LDAP Authentication` and provide information on the backend directory, incuding bindDN, bindDN user password, Primary Key ( don't change local primary_key ), Server Name / IP along with port and BaseDN/s.
+If a backend AD or LDAP is being used to store passwords and authenticate users, navigate to: `Configuration` > `Manage authentication` > `Manage LDAP Authentication` and provide information on the backend directory, including bindDN, bindDN user password, Primary Key ( don't change local primary_key ), Server Name / IP along with port and BaseDN/s.

 A more detailed description of each field can be found in the [Manage Authentication](../admin-guide/oxtrust-ui/#manage-authentication) section of the Gluu docs.